 Beef tenderloin is one of the most delicious cuts you can purchase.
 In fact, filet mignon comes from beef tenderloin!
 It’s incredibly tender and will melt in your mouth.
 With sous vide, you can ensure it’s perfectly medium-rare so there’s no risk of overcooking what can be an expensive cut of beef.

-Sous vide is the best cooking method for anything that can be a little “finicky” to cook like beef recipes you want to keep medium-rare and seafood recipes like salmon that you don’t want to risk overcooking.
+Sous vide is the best cooking method for anything that can be a little “finicky” to cook, like beef recipes you want to keep medium-rare or salmon that you don’t want to risk overcooking.
 Since the cooking environment is the exact temperature you want the inside of the meat to come to, you literally can’t overcook it!
-Want to learn more?
-I have a beginner’s guide all about sous vide cooking.

 A whole beef tenderloin roast might be difficult to find at your grocery store.
 Go to your local butcher and ask them to cut you one.
 For the best cut, ask for a center cut beef tenderloin and ask them to tie it up for presentation for you.